 The outdoor program is designed to reinforce the Scouting and leadership skills practiced at Troop meetings and on the advancement trail.
-The Troop generally schedules an outdoor event, either a hike or campout, every month at the annual planning conference.
-Reservations, transportation and other logistical arrangements are typically made by the Troop Activities Chair or other adult volunteer, since they are beyond the resources of the youth leadership.
+The Troop generally schedules an outdoor event, either a hike or campout, every month at the annual planning conference or at the PLC.
+Reservations, transportation and other logistical arrangements are typically made by the Troop Camping Coordinator or other adult volunteer, since they are beyond the resources of the youth leadership.
 Money due for these events, covering the cost of food, transportation (see below) and campground reservations, should be paid promptly to the Troop treasurer, in order to assure participation in future events.